ReDI-School/intermediate-java/03-ds-1-lists/index.md

 ## Goals

-* Declare & Initialise Array and Access its elements
 * Declare & Initialise ArrayList and Access its elements
 * Understand the difference between Array vs List
 * Discuss different kind of Lists